lendZ1/GameEngine/README.md

-# Engine
-A simple 2D game engine
+A simplistic 2D game engine

-Main:
+# Main
 Creates a Game and a GameLoop object.

-Game:
+# Game
-Creates instances of Window and GamePanel.
+Creates instances of the Window and GamePanel.
 Player must be added before other game objects.

-GameLoop:
+# GameLoop
-Updates the Game at a tick rate.
-Calls GamePanel.update() every tick.
+Updates the Game at a fixed tick rate.
+Calls GamePanel.update() on each tick.

-GameObject:
+# GameObject
-Threads that represent figures in the game.
-Has position and size to calculate collisions.
+Threads that represent entities in the game.
+Have position and size for collision calculations.
-All objects are currently rectangles with height, width, and color.
+All objects are currently rectangles with height, width and color.

-GOBuilder:
-Builder class for GameObject

-Player:
-Subclass of GameObject to handle user input.

-GamePanel:
+# GamePanel
-The game should have one panel in the window that draws GameObjects. update() calls OppdaterPosisjon for all GameObjects.
+The game has a single panel in the window that draws GameObjects.

-Window:
+update() calls updatePosition for all GameObjects.

+# Window (Vindu)
-Initializes and manages the window itself.
+Initializes and manages the window.

-Map:
+# GameMap
-Controls the area the objects are on, including areas outside the window.
+Manages the area where objects exist, including areas outside the window.

-Also holds a TreeMap<Integer, ArrayList<GameObject>> that contains all GameObjects.
-The integer is the layer, where 1 is the bottom layer, and the value is an ArrayList of all GameObjects on that layer.
+Holds a TreeMap<Integer, ArrayList<GameObject>> containing all GameObjects — the integer is the layer (1 = bottom) and the value is the ArrayList of GameObjects on that layer.